 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-In Penal Code 187 (a) PC, California law defines murder as "the unlawful killing of a human being or a fetus with malice aforethought."2
+Under California Penal Code 187 (a) PC, "murder" is defined as "the unlawful killing of a human being or a fetus with malice aforethought."2

 And while this definition may seem fairly straightforward, there are some terms that require further explanation.